TZstatsADS/ADS_Teaching/Projects_StarterCodes/Project1-RNotebook/doc/Proj1_desc.md

 <img src="../figs/100126-the-glass.jpeg" width="400">

-The goal of this project is to write a data story on the philosophy using the dataset for the [Philosophy Data Project](http://philosophydata.com/index.html).
+The goal of this project is to write a data story on philosophy using the dataset for the [Philosophy Data Project](http://philosophydata.com/index.html).
 Applying data mining, statistical analysis and visualization, students should derive interesting findings in this collection of philosophy texts and write a "data story" that can be shared with a **general audience**.

 ### Datasets